zverok/spylls/docs/index.rst

 Completeness
 ------------

-Generally, **Spyll** thrives for the *full* port, handling all possible quirks and rare options, that's the idea of the project.
+Generally, **Spylls** thrives for the *full* port, handling all possible quirks and rare options, that's the idea of the project.
 (Would be rather easy to make dictionary reader + word lookup working for most simple cases, but that wouldn't demonstrate the complexity and interlinkedness of the task.)

 Current state of the port:

 * Two main features of Hunspell are implemented: lookup (whether word in the dictionary) and suggest (for misspelled words).
 It means no morphological analysis (which some dictionaries allow), and no tokenization of source text (Python has enough libraries for that)
-* All known directives are at least *read* successfully; almost all of them are used in code where relevant (see :class:`Aff <spyll.hunspell.data.aff.Aff>` directive comments to see which are not); those that aren't (fully) implemented, are either very rare (not used in any known dictionary) and cumbersome, or related to aspects of Hunspell we don't implement (tokenization);
+* All known directives are at least *read* successfully; almost all of them are used in code where relevant (see :class:`Aff <spylls.hunspell.data.aff.Aff>` directive comments to see which are not); those that aren't (fully) implemented, are either very rare (not used in any known dictionary) and cumbersome, or related to aspects of Hunspell we don't implement (tokenization);
-* Of **107** Hunspell's lookup tests, **6 are "pending"**: 5 due to the same rare form of :attr:`CHECKCOMPOUNDPATTERN <spyll.hunspell.data.aff.Aff.CHECKCOMPOUNDPATTERN>` directive, which used in no humanly known dictionary, and, ironically as it is, Hungarian one, which in the original Hunspell is handled by several exceptional branches with explicit "if this is hungarian..." clauses
+* Of **107** Hunspell's lookup tests, **6 are "pending"**: 5 due to the same rare form of :attr:`CHECKCOMPOUNDPATTERN <spylls.hunspell.data.aff.Aff.CHECKCOMPOUNDPATTERN>` directive, which used in no humanly known dictionary, and, ironically as it is, Hungarian one, which in the original Hunspell is handled by several exceptional branches with explicit "if this is hungarian..." clauses
 * Of **34** Hunspell's suggest tests, **3 are "pending"** (mostly due to hanling of dots, which is related to tokenization)
-* spyll is confirmed to at least read successfully all dictionaries available in Firefox and LibreOffice official dictionary repositories
+* spylls is confirmed to at least read successfully all dictionaries available in Firefox and LibreOffice official dictionary repositories

 So, it is, like ~80% theoretically complete and ~95% pragmatically complete.